Central Texas Veterans Health Care System

 Associate Director for Patient Care Services

 Ms. Davis started at Central Texas Veterans Health Care System April 1, 2019 as Associate Director for Patient Care Services.
 In this capacity, she serves as a member of the senior leadership team having executive oversight of Nursing Service, Social Work Service, Sterile Processing, and Infection Control.
 Mrs. Davis began her VA healthcare career in 2001.
-Her 18 years of VA experience include Primary Care Nurse Practitioner, Nurse Manager at Daytona Beach VA Outpatient Clinic, and Chief Nurse for Ambulatory Care at the Orlando VA Healthcare System.
+Her 19 years of VA experience include Primary Care Nurse Practitioner, Nurse Manager at Daytona Beach VA Outpatient Clinic, and Chief Nurse for Ambulatory Care at the Orlando VA Healthcare System.
 Mrs. Davis received her Associate Degree from South Georgia College in 1992, Bachelor's Degree in 1995 from Valdosta State University, and Master’s in Nursing/Family Nurse Practitioner Degree from Georgia Southern University in 1997.
-She was the recipient of the 2010 Nursing Excellence Award, Expanded Role.
+She was a recipient of the 2010 Nursing Excellence Award, Expanded Role.
 Mrs. Davis is nationally certified by the American Nurses Credentialing Center (ANCC) as an Advanced Nurse Executive and Family Nurse Practitioner.
-Mrs. Davis is a graduate of the VISN 8 Competency Development for Leaders Program graduate, a 2016 Healthcare Leadership Development Program (HCLDP) graduate and a VA Mentor Fellow to enhance motivation, morale, perceptions, and job performance.
-Her transformational and servant leadership skills are crucial leading employees to seek new, innovative modalities in providing effective and efficient patient care which are cornerstones to transforming a large multifaceted healthcare system.
-She and her husband Keith have a great interest in biblical studies, outdoor activities, and community events.
+Mrs. Davis is a graduate of the VISN 8 Competency Development for Leaders Program graduate and a 2016 Healthcare Leadership Development Program (HCLDP) graduate.
+She and her husband Keith (27 years) have great interest in biblical studies, outdoor activities, and community events.
 Being a daughter of an Army Veteran, her career with VA has been especially rewarding.